Mantle convection

-Mantle convection causes tectonic plates to move around the Earth's surface.

 Types of convection

 During the late 20th century, there was significant debate within the geophysics community as to whether convection is likely to be "layered" or "whole".
-Although elements of this debate still continue, results from seismic tomography, numerical simulations of mantle convection and examination of Earth's gravitational field are all beginning to suggest the existence of 'whole' mantle convection, at least at the present time.
-In this model, cold, subducting oceanic lithosphere descends all the way from the surface to the core–mantle boundary (CMB) and hot plumes rise from the CMB all the way to the surface.
-This picture is strongly based on the results of global seismic tomography models, which typically show slab and plume-like anomalies crossing the mantle transition zone.
+Although elements of this debate still continue, results from seismic tomography, numerical simulations of mantle convection and examination of Earth's gravitational field are all beginning to suggest the existence of whole mantle convection, at least at the present time.
+In this model, cold subducting oceanic lithosphere descends all the way from the surface to the core–mantle boundary (CMB), and hot plumes rise from the CMB all the way to the surface.
+This model is strongly based on the results of global seismic tomography models, which typically show slab and plume-like anomalies crossing the mantle transition zone.

-Although it is now well accepted that subducting slabs cross the mantle transition zone and descend into the lower mantle, debate about the existence and continuity of plumes persists, with important implications for the style of mantle convection.
-This debate is linked to the controversy regarding whether intraplate volcanism is caused by shallow, upper-mantle processes or by plumes from the lower mantle.
-Many geochemistry studies have argued that the lavas erupted in intraplate areas are different in composition from shallow-derived mid-ocean ridge basalts (MORB).
-Specifically, they typically have elevated Helium-3 – Helium-4 ratios.
-Being a primordial nuclide, Helium-3 is not naturally produced on earth.
-It also quickly escapes from earth's atmosphere when erupted.
-The elevated He-3/He-4 ratio of Ocean Island Basalts (OIBs) suggest that they must be sourced from a part of the earth that has not previously been melted and reprocessed in the same way as MORB source has been.
-This has been interpreted as their originating from a different, less well-mixed, region, suggested to be the lower mantle.
+Although it is accepted that subducting slabs cross the mantle transition zone and descend into the lower mantle, debate about the existence and continuity of plumes persists, with important implications for the style of mantle convection.
+This debate is linked to the controversy regarding whether intraplate volcanism is caused by shallow, upper mantle processes or by plumes from the lower mantle.

+Many geochemistry studies have argued that the lavas erupted in intraplate areas are different in composition from shallow-derived mid-ocean ridge basalts.
+Specifically, they typically have elevated helium-3 : helium-4 ratios.
+Being a primordial nuclide, helium-3 is not naturally produced on Earth.
+It also quickly escapes from Earth's atmosphere when erupted.
+The elevated He-3:He-4 ratio of ocean island basalts suggest that they must be sourced from a part of the Earth that has not previously been melted and reprocessed in the same way as mid-ocean ridge basalts have been.
+This has been interpreted as their originating from a different less well-mixed region, suggested to be the lower mantle.
 Others, however, have pointed out that geochemical differences could indicate the inclusion of a small component of near-surface material from the lithosphere.

 Planform and vigour of convection

 On Earth, the Rayleigh number for convection within Earth's mantle is estimated to be of order 107, which indicates vigorous convection.
 This value corresponds to whole mantle convection (i.e. convection extending from the Earth's surface to the border with the core).
-On a global scale, surface expression of this convection is the tectonic plate motions, and therefore has speeds of a few cm per year.
-Speeds can be faster for small-scale convection occurring in low-viscosity regions beneath the lithosphere, and slower in the lowermost mantle where viscosities are larger.
+On a global scale, surface expression of this convection is the tectonic plate motions and therefore has speeds of a few cm per year.
+Speeds can be faster for small-scale convection occurring in low viscosity regions beneath the lithosphere, and slower in the lowermost mantle where viscosities are larger.
 A single shallow convection cycle takes on the order of 50 million years, though deeper convection can be closer to 200 million years.